Swiss Stories

 Discover surprising Swiss PDOs like Mund's saffron and Geneva's thorny cardoon, showcasing Switzerland's rich culinary heritage.

-The Bernese wonder drink in the orange tin, Swiss Stories
+The Bernese wonder drink in the orange tin

 Learn how Georg Wander developed Ovomaltine in 1860s Bern, turning a fortifying drink into an iconic Swiss brand.